SELKO FYTERA LACTECO

 Fytera Lacteco

-Improving colostrum quality of beef cows made easy for you
+Helping you to make improving colostrum quality of beef cows easy

-Fytera Lacteco offers a practical solution for improving colostrum quality in beef cattle that does not require handling of the calves.
+Fytera Lacteco offers a practical solution that can help you improving colostrum quality in beef cattle.
+Feeding Fytera Lacteco does not require handling of the calves.
 That’s why Fytera Lacteco is significantly different from current interventions such as feeding dried colostrum or hyperimmune bovine colostrum.

 Administration